chamals3n4/IT1140/README.md

   git clone https://github.com/<github_username>/IT1140-P22
 ```

+now let's go confugure and run each services.

-1. Web app setup
+1. Web Application

-Go to the webapp directory
+Go to the /webapp directory

 ```bash
   cd IT1140-P22/webapp